celo-org/docs/docs/community/release-process/base-cli-contractkit-dappkit-utils.md

+---
+title: Celo Release Process for CeloCLI and ContractKit
+description: Details of the release process for updating CeloCLI and ContractKit on the Celo platform.
+---
-# Release Process for Celocli and ContractKit
+# Release Process for CeloCLI and ContractKit

+Details of the release process for updating CeloCLI and ContractKit on the Celo platform.

 ## Versioning